wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-ios-and-flutter.md

 ### Setup Vonage Application

-1. Create our project directory if we've not already done so, run the following command in our terminal:
+1. Create the project directory.
+Run the following command in the terminal:

 ```cmd
 mkdir vonage-tutorial